EdBooks Information Science

 Mapping to Educational Values

-The concept taxonomies that serves as the foundation for our products also enable mapping educational values — literacies and competencies — to specific lesson concepts.
+The concept taxonomies that serve as the foundation for our products also enable mapping educational values — literacies and competencies — to specific lesson concepts.
 These values serve a number of purposes.
 First, they establish a useful bridge between “what” information we are highlighting and “how” that information can be connected to understanding and competency development for personal and professional flourishing.
 In addition, these educational values provide a connection between information and learning design.
 Knowing the recommended purpose of a concept with regards to literacies and competencies helps us identify the best learning and collaboration activities to reinforce those values.